apollographql/docs/src/content/basics/intro/benefits.md

 Consider a webpage that displays a list of adorable pets that are available for adoption at local animal shelters. 🐶

+### Using REST

-**Using REST**, the page might need to:
+Using REST, the page might need to:

 1. `GET` a list of shelters and their corresponding `pet_id`s from the `/api/shelters` endpoint
 2. `GET` each individual pet's details (name, photo URL, etc.) with a separate request to `/api/pets/PET_ID`

 This solution requires multiple dependent network requests, which can result in slower page loads and additional battery consumption on mobile devices.
 This logic is also difficult to reuse on other pages that display slightly different data.

+### Using GraphQL

-**Using GraphQL**, the page can obtain all this data with a single query to a single endpoint.
+Using GraphQL, the page can obtain all this data with a single query to a single endpoint.
 That query looks like this:

 ```graphql
 query GetPetsByShelter {